google/comprehensive-rust/src/modules.md

 * Packages provide functionality and include a `Cargo.toml` file that describes how to build a bundle of 1+ crates.
 * Crates are a tree of modules, where a binary crate creates an executable and a library crate compiles to a library.
-* Modules define organization, scope, and is the focus of this section.
+* Modules define organization, scope, and are the focus of this section.

 </details>